general-ronimus/vwars/README.md

 `npm install`

 ## Deployment
-vwars can be deployed via serverless framework
+vwars can be deployed via serverless framework and aws-cli
+1. Use aws-cli to configure and provide AWS credentials
+    - `aws configure`
+2. Deploy lambdas and supporting infrastructure with serverless

-`serverless deploy`
+    - `serverless deploy`

 ## Test
 vwars can be tested locally using serverless framework